BruningLab/warpDOCK/README.md

 **Setting up the VCN, block volumes, instances and the NFS server**

-To get started, first ensure that you are in the correct region for which you want to create the virtual cloud network.
-Changing the VCN later will require setting up from scratch.
+To get started, ensure that you are in the correct region for which you want to create the virtual cloud network (VCN).
+Changing the region which houses the VCN later will require setting up from scratch.

 &nbsp;

   **Virtual cloud network**

-To set up your VCN, from the homepage menu (top left) navigate to the **Networking tab** and select "Virtual Cloud Networks".
-Either manually create a VCN or use the VCN Wizard (recommended).
-If using the VCN Wizard choose your VCN name and select the relevant compartment.
+To set up the VCN, from the homepage menu (top left) navigate to the **Networking tab** and select "Virtual Cloud Networks".
+Here, either manually create a VCN or use the VCN Wizard (recommended).
+If using the VCN Wizard choose your VCN name and select the your user compartment.
 For all other options leave as default.

 &nbsp;

-**Bastian login node**
+**Login host-node**

-In the VCN there are two layers: the public subnet (accessible from a local server) and the private subnet (accessible from within the public subnet).
-For security reasons we will first set up a Bastian host node in the public subnet.
+Within the VCN there are two layers: the public subnet and the private subnet (only accesible from the public subnet).
+For security, we will only use the login host-node as a lillypad to enter the private subnet.

-Navigate to the **Compute** tab in the homepage menu and select "Instances" from the options.
-On the left side of the new window, select the correct compartment by clicking on the drop-down menu and ensure the correct Availability Domain is also checked below.
+Navigate to the **Compute** tab in the homepage menu and select "Instances" from the options menu.
+On the left side of the new window, choose your compartment by clicking on the drop-down menu.
 Next, click on the "Create Instance" button and a new window will appear.

-For a cloud instance (the computer) An _image_ refers to the operating system e.g., Ubuntu, and _shape_ refers to the hardware.
+In the cloud, the _shape_ (computer) is launched as an object termed an "Instance", and be a bare-metal machine, a virtual machine or a GPU - each shape has different characteristics.
+An _image_ refers to the operating system e.g., Ubuntu.
 Click on “edit” and then on the “Change image” button, a window will pop up on the right of the screen.

-Under "Platform Images" check Canonical Ubuntu and hit continue.
-The Bastion login node is used only as a lily-pad into the private subnet and simple functions, so select the Virtual machine tile, then Ampere as the brand.
-Under “Shape name” check VM.Standard.A1.Flex.
-Change the number of OCPUs as 1 and memory as 6Gb, hit continue.
+Under "Platform Images" select Canonical Ubuntu and click on continue.
+As the host login-node is used only as a lillypad, select the Virtual machine tile and then Ampere as the brand.
+Under “Shape name” select VM.Standard.A1.Flex (_always free_).
+Change the number of CPUs to 1 and memory as 6Gb, select continue.

 &nbsp;

-Next, under the **Networking** tab, check “private subnet”.
+Next, under the **Networking** tab, select “public subnet” (which will generate a public IP address for the instance).

 &nbsp;

-Under the **Add SSH keys** tab, generate a key-pair and save (this is needed to set up other instances) or upload a pre-existing key.
+Under the **Add SSH keys** tab, generate a key-pair and save, or upload a pre-existing public key.
+The key file is essential for access to the public and private subnets - so keep it safe!!

+&nbsp;

-Check “end to end” encryption.
+Select “end to end” encryption.

 Save and close.